libxml-raku/LibXML-raku/docs/Attr.md

 Methods
 -------

-The class inherits from [LibXML::Node ](https://libxml-raku.github.io/LibXML-raku/Node).
+The class inherits from [LibXML::Node](https://libxml-raku.github.io/LibXML-raku/Node).
 The documentation for Inherited methods is not listed here.

-Many functions listed here are extensively documented in the DOM Level 3 specification ([http://www.w3.org/TR/DOM-Level-3-Core/ ](http://www.w3.org/TR/DOM-Level-3-Core/ )).
+Many functions listed here are extensively documented in the DOM Level 3 specification ([http://www.w3.org/TR/DOM-Level-3-Core/](http://www.w3.org/TR/DOM-Level-3-Core/)).
 Please refer to the specification for extensive documentation.

 ### method new